sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 mini tests of engineering prowess) and the ability to compete and work hard, while still having a ton of fun.

-You may notice that I do *not* consider "technical competence" is one of the top three most important qualities in a hackathon teammate.
+You may notice that I do *not* consider "technical competence" to be one of the top three most important qualities in a hackathon teammate.
 That's because I believe that people who are diligent and passionate can overcome technical incompetency fairly easily.
-This is not to say that technical competence is not a factor to consider, however.
+This is not to say that technical competence is *not* a factor to consider, however.
 In fact, I generally try to ensure that I cover my own weaknesses with my teammates.
 For example, Robby is an Electrical Engineer and has a lot more hardware experience that I do (my knowledge is approximately zero in that department).
 Sam is great with mathematics and algorithms, and just is generally one of the best programmers that I know.

 Since technical competence is not a large factor in my decisions for who to ask to be on my teams for hackathons, I often like asking some underclassmen to be